 Fireworks Safety Tips for South Carolina

 Since South Carolina fireworks laws are pretty loose, many people assume that they're much more dangerous, which is not necessarily the case.
-As long as fireworks are treated with respect, there's usually not much danger at all.
+As long as fireworks are treated with respect and rules are followed, injuries to people or property can be reduced.

 In fact, the majority of fireworks injuries annually from fireworks though are from smaller devices, like fountains and sparklers.
-The Charlotte fire department offers these tips for safety:
+The National Council of Fireworks Safety offers these tips:

 - Know your fireworks; read the cautionary labels and performance descriptions before igniting.